-By Jack Goldfarb
+by Jack Goldfarb

-We are warily rolling along in our Mercedes on a twisting mountain road in central Albania.
+e are warily rolling along in our Mercedes on a twisting mountain road in central Albania.
 The panorama of distant hills and dark green valleys stretches westward to the blue Adriatic.
 My Albanian friend, Edison Ypi, is navigating the scary drive on our way to the provincial town of Kavaje.
-There I hope to find Mihal Lakatari, a legendary "Righteous Among the Nations" hero who was instrumental in saving the lives of 130 Jews during World War II.
+There I hope to find Mihal Lakatari, a legendary "righteous among the nations" hero who was instrumental in saving the lives of 130 Jews during World War II.

-Last year I had spoken to Lakatari's son-in-law several times, phoning from New York.
+Last year I spoke to Lakatari's son-inlaw several times, phoning from New York.
 He told me Lakatari was suffering from cancer, and if I wanted to meet him, I should come soon.
-In the summer I was finally able to journey on my "self-assigned mission."
-I hoped to find six surviving "Righteous Persons" in Albania, persons recognized by Israel's Yad Vashem for their singular courage and compassion.
-I had their addresses and wanted to pay my personal respects to them.
+In the summer, I was finally able to journey on my self-assigned mission, hoping to find six surviving "Righteous Persons" in Albania, individuals recognized by Israel's Yad Vashem for their singular courage and compassion.
+I had their addresses and wanted to pay my personal respects.

-I have been visiting Albania often in recent years, ever since I first learned the inspiring story that the Albanians had saved their entire Jewish population during the Holocaust.
-No Nazi-occupied country in Europe had such a stainless record.
-Albania's 50 years of isolation under xenophobic Communist rule had kept this noble story from being widely known until a few years ago.
+I have visited Albania often in recent years, ever since I first learned that the Albanians had saved their entire Jewish population during the Holocaust.
+No Nazioccupied country in Europe had such a stainless record.
+Albania's 50 years of isolation under xenophobic communist rule had kept this noble story from being widely known until a few years ago.

-Albania's native Jews, together with refugees from other Nazi-occupied countries, had numbered about 2000.
-But a traditional code of honor - the Besa - obliging Albanians to provide shelter and protection for those in need, had much to do with saving all these Jews.
+Albania's native Jews, together with refugees from other Nazi-occupied countries, had numbered about 2,000.
+The Besa- a traditional code of honor obliging Albanians to provide shelter and protection for those in need- had had much to do with saving all those Jews.

-We arrived in Kavaje just as the zin's chant resounded from a gleaming pink and white mosque across the main square.
-We asked a group of older men playing shesh besh for directions to Mihal Lakatari's house.
-His son-in-law had assured me everyone in town knew him.
+We arrive in Kavaje just as the muezzin's chant resounds from a gleaming pink and white mosque across the main square.
+We ask a group of older men playing shesh-besh for directions to Mihal Lakatari's house.
+His son-in-law had assured me everyone in town knows him.